Rolling Hills. On May 5, 2007 a friend and I visited Rolling Hills, the former Genesee County Home, in East Bethany, New York.

 You can find directions and information about the inn/restaurant by visiting their website: Beaver Creek State Park.
 Click on any of the titles in the option box below to view the photo: Beaver Creek State Park is located at 12021 Echo Dell Road in East Liverpool, Ohio (Columbiana County).

 It's not far from MD-65.
 The fighting that took place at the Burnside Bridge was towards the end of the Battle of Antietam on September 17, 1862.
 General Burnside and 12,000 Union soldiers under his command had been trying to cross the bridge for over three hours.
 Devil's Den.
+Fort Pulaski.
 Click on any of the titles in the option box below to view the photo:Click here to view photos of the Fort Pulaski Cemetery Fort Pulaski is located off US-80 outside Savannah, Georgia.

 It's a little over a mile from Clear Creek Metro Park.
 It's not too far from Revenge Road, where the old town of Revenge was once located.
 Lakin Industrial Home for Colored Boys.
 Update: The Lakin Industrial Home for Colored Boys was purchased by AEP, and the building was demolished in November 2006.

 I visited the Lakin Industrial Home for Colored Boys on April 12, 2003.
 Since there are so many stories, I have the photos on a separate page.
 Click here to view them.
 Also, check out the Lakin Industrial Home for Colored Boys page at Abandoned for even more great photos (and lots of information)!
+The Lakin Industrial Home for Colored Boys was built in 1924 in Lakin, West Virginia.
 Moonville Tunnel.
 Click on any of the titles in the option box below to view the photo: The Moonville Tunnel is located off Shea Road in the Zaleski Forest in Vinton County.

 Joseph wasn't very loyal to Mary, he had a mistress named Angelique.
 Provost Dungeon.
 Click on any of the titles in the option box below to view the photo: The Provost Dungeon is located under the Old Exchange Building, which is located at 122 East Bay Street in Charleston, South Carolina.
 The Provost Dungeon was built in 1781.
 It has a brick barrel vaulted ceiling that has been standing for many years - it has survived wars and hurricanes.

 The dungeon was used as a prison, and the conditions were absolutely horrible.
 It was cold and damp, and sick people were mixed in with healthy people.
+In 1966, after years of renovation work, the Provost Dungeon was opened as a museum.
 Fort Amanda.
-Click on any of the titles in the option box below to view the photo: Fort Amanda is located on the east side of OH-198, beside Fort Amanda Cemetery, outside Spencerville, Ohio (Auglaize County).
-Fort Amanda was constructed in October of 1812 by Kentucky troops under the command of Lt.
-Col. Robert Pogue.
-It served as a supply base for the War of 1812.
-Many people believe that Fort Amanda is haunted.
-Where do you want to go?
 Wagener Building.
 Click on any of the titles in the option box below to view the photo: The Wagener Building is located at 161 East Bay Street in Charleston, South Carolina.
 Today the Wagener Building is home to the Southend Brewery and Smokehouse restaurant, but back in the early 1800's it was home to offices.
 The office in the corner of the third floor facing East Bay Street was used by a cotton merchant.
 This man had borrowed too much money, and he was having debt problems.
 He finally caught a break and thought he would be able to repay his outstanding bills with a huge cotton shipment.

 Winding Staircase.
 Wood County Historical Center and Museum.
 On June 17, 2005 I met Mike McMaster and his wife for a night tour of the Wood County Historical Center and Museum.
 I took lots of photos, so I have divided them into the following sections to make it easier to find what you're looking for: Snow Hill Country Club.
 Click on any of the titles in the option box below to view the photo: Snow Hill Country Club is located at 11093 State Route 73 in New Vienna, Ohio (Clinton County).

 Malabar Farm.
 On October 10, 2003 I went to Malabar Farm State Park with my parents to see the Ceely Rose play performed by the Mansfield Playhouse.
 Fort Meigs.
 Lowell National Historical Park.
 Nemacolin Castle.
 Logan County Museum.
 Fort Necessity.
 Muriel's Restaurant.
 Hardin County Armory.
 Fort Wayne.
 The Sullivan-Johnson Museum.
-Gnadenhutten Memorial.
-Ohio State Reformatory.
-Tecumseh Theater.
-Trans-Allegheny Lunatic Asylum.
-Wright Square.
-Ohio Penitentiary.
-Catacombs of Paris.
-Haunted Catacombs of Paris.
-Hope Furnace.
-Haydenville Tunnel.
-Antietam National Battlefield.
-HAUNTED PLACES IN CALIFORNIA: OAKLAND - PORTERVILLE.
-Egypt Valley Wildlife Area.